Zahidx27/Variable-Precision-Approx-BFloat16-Multiplier/README.md

 ## 🧩 Architecture

-The RTL implements a **pipelined multiplier** with the following stages:
+The RTL implements the following stages:

 1. **Input Processing (`inp_processing`)**
    - Splits BFloat16 inputs into sign, exponent, and mantissa.